benmvp/slides/2019/webu/webdev.md

 NOTES:
 _[5 minutes]_

-- Wanted a way to teach others how to program TI calculators
-  * So naturally I created a website
+- So naturally I created a website
 - Went into the Wayback Machine and found my first site
   * Isn't it beautiful
 - Built "Basic Guru Online" as a Geocities website